sbraz/pymediainfo/docs/index.rst

      if track.bit_rate is not None:
          print "%s: %s" % (track.track_type, track.bit_rate)
      else:
-         print "%s tracks do not have bit rate associated with them." % track.track_type
+         print """%s tracks do not have bit rate associated with them.""" % track.track_type

 Output::